 Social skills is a broad and somewhat ambiguous term.
 We all know what it means, but what are all the smaller, specific skills that fall under that umbrella term?

 All in all, social skills are knowing how to interact with people, and it’s one of those things you learn by doing.
 So if you feel awkward approaching a new potential friend, do it anyway!
-It’s okay to be awkward, and the only way to move past it is to keep practicing.
+It’s okay to be awkward.
+I’m gonna repeat that for you: It’s okay to be awkward.
+Besides, the only way to move past it is to embrace it!

-Takeaway: Put yourself in social situations that are just outside your comfort zone and learn by doing.
-Observe, practice your self-awareness, and remember that your number one priority should be to have fun, because that’s what socializing and meeting new friends is about.
+Takeaway: Put yourself in social situations that are just outside your comfort zone and commit to learning by doing.
+Observe, practice your self-awareness, and remember that your number one priority should be to have fun!
+That’s what socializing and meeting new friends is all about.